 - The loan officer did not know their own company’s lender overlays before issuing the pre-approval letter.

 There is no reason why a pre-approved borrower cannot close on their home loan and close it on time.
-We at The Gustan Cho Team at CrossCountry Mortgage close our borrower’s loans in 21 days or less and have no overlays.
+Gustan Cho Associates Mortgage Group close our borrower’s loans in 21 days or less.
+We have no overlays on government and conventional loans.
 We have a track record of closing 100% of our pre-approvals and closing them on time.

-I would also like to congratulate the new members to Gustan Cho Associates at CrossCountry Mortgage in passing the rigorous NMLS Examination and becoming a member of our growing successful mortgage team and those loan officers who are planning on joining The Gustan Cho Team at CrossCountry Mortgage.
+I would also like to congratulate the new members to Gustan Cho Associates at Loan Cabin Inc. in passing the rigorous NMLS Examination and becoming a member of our growing successful mortgage team.
+Also like to welcome those loan officers who are planning on joining Gustan Cho Associates Mortgage Group.

 Becoming A Loan Officer

 Becoming a licensed mortgage loan originator does take time.

 - The first thing you need to do is go to NMLS Resource Center and register and obtain a NMLS Unique Identifier Number

 - That number will be your permanent number

 - Loan Officers will use it throughout your career as a licensed mortgage loan originator